🎓 Hangul for Absolute Beginners: Read Korean in Minutes!

 🟠 4.
 Basic Consonants

-There are 14 basic consonants.
-Here are a few key ones:
+There are 14 basic consonants in Korean.
+Here are some key ones you’ll meet first:

 🔁 5.
 How to Read Syllables